Concordium/concordium.github.io/source/shared/net/desktop-wallet/remove-baker.rst

 #.
 The cool-down period is displayed.
 Select **Continue**.

 #.
-There's a message saying **Waiting for device.
+A message says **Waiting for device.
 Please connect your Ledger**.
-Connect the Ledger to the computer and enter your PIN on Ledger.
+Connect the Ledger device to the computer and enter your PIN on the Ledger device.

 #.
 Press the right button to navigate to the **Concordium** app, and then press both buttons to open the app.
-The Ledger says **Concordium is ready**.
-Wait for the message in the Desktop Wallet saying **Ledger Nano S is ready** and select **Submit**.
+The Ledger device says **Concordium is ready**.
+Wait for the message **Ledger Nano S is ready** in the Desktop Wallet and select **Submit**.

 #.
-On the Ledger, there's a message saying **Review transaction**.
+On the Ledger device, a message says **Review transaction**.
 Verify that the sender account is correct, and navigate to the right.
-The Ledger says **Remove baker from pool**.
+The Ledger device says **Remove baker from pool**.
 Navigate to the right.

 #.
-The Ledger says **Sign transaction**.
+The Ledger device says **Sign transaction**.
 Press both buttons to sign the transaction.
-The Ledger says **Concordium is ready**.
+The Ledger device says **Concordium is ready**.

 #.
 In the Desktop Wallet, you can see that the transaction has been submitted to the chain.
 Select **Finish**.